crisavp/e-challengeSPE/README.md

 # E-challenge - Prediction Models for Historical Data of ESP Patterns

-This project contains all the material, data, code an solutions of the E-challenge Machine Learning Contest organized by the SPE Ecuador Section on 2021, it is released under CC BY-NC-SA 4.0 license rights only for academic purposes.
+This project contains all the material, data, code an solutions of the E-challenge Machine Learning Contest organized by the SPE Ecuador Section on 2021, it is released under CC BY-NC-SA 4.0 license, only for academic purposes.

 ## Description